barcelonagse-datascience/summer-camp/src/classes.md

 This is called the **constructor**.

-The **constructor** is a special that exists to create the "initial state" of the object and set attributes on `self`.
+The **constructor** is a special method that exists to create the "initial state" of the object and set attributes on `self`.

 The **constructor** is called when the class is instantiated.